BloomTech-Labs/labs9-cleaner-pos/README.md

 To install this app, make sure you have node.js and npm installed.
 From the root directory, run npm install or yarn to install dependencies for frontend and backend.

+If you are using Windows and this installation method fails, run npm install from the backend directory and then again from the frontend directory.

 Start the development server by running npm dev:server or yarn dev:server.

 ### Other Scripts

-	* yarn typecheck - runs the TypeScript compiler
+	* typecheck - runs the TypeScript compiler
-	* yarn build - creates a build of the application
+	* build - creates a build of the application
-	* yarn start - starts the production server after a build is created
+ 	* start - starts the production server after a build is created
-	* yarn test - runs tests in __tests__ directory
+	* test - runs tests in __tests__ directory

-## Stripe

-All user payments are processed using Stripe via the react-stripe-elements plugin.
-Once the user submits their payment information, it is converted to a token that can be safely sent to the server.
-This eliminates the need for our app to handle sensitive credit card data and minimizes the financial and legal liability of the business.
+	* eject - copy the configuration files and dependencies into the project so you have full control over them

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

-Please note we have a [code of conduct]("./CODE_OF_CONDUCT.md").
+Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.

 ### Issue/Bug Request

 If you are having an issue with the existing project code, please submit a bug report under the following guidelines:
-	- Check first to see if your issue has already been reported.
+	* Check first to see if your issue has already been reported.
-	- Check to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
+	* Check to see if the issue has recently been fixed by attempting to reproduce the issue using the latest master branch in the repository.
-	- Create a live example of the problem.
+	* Create a live example of the problem.
-	- Submit a detailed bug report including the following information:
+	* Submit a detailed bug report including the following information:
-		- your environment & browser
+		* your environment & browser
-		- steps to reproduce the issue
+		* steps to reproduce the issue
-		- actual and expected outcomes
+		* actual and expected outcomes
-		- Where you believe the issue is originating from and any potential solutions you have considered
+		* Where you believe the issue is originating from and any potential solutions you have considered

 ### Feature Requests